 How to Make a Wheat Bundle Thanksgiving Centerpiece

-If you need a simple idea for your Thanksgiving centerpiece, I have one for you.
+Do you need a simple idea for your Thanksgiving centerpiece?
+I have one for you.
 It’s the wheat bundle Thanksgiving centerpiece that I created for my Thanksgiving tablescape.

 To refresh your memory, the inspiration for this wheat bundle centerpiece came from Trish at Uncommon Design.
 I shared it as one of 9 Thanksgiving DIY projects that I found on Pinterest.

-I loved the simple, natural look of the wheat bundle centerpiece.
-I loved the wood slice that the wood bundle was sitting on.
-I loved the woven basket chargers and the natural color of the runner.
+First, I loved the simple, natural look of the wheat bundle centerpiece.
+The wood slice that the wood bundle sits on is intriquing.
+I love the woven basket chargers and the natural color of the runner.

 Thanksgiving DIY project wheat centerpiece